martinfrances107/rust_d3_geo/README.md

 ## When to use the rust version of the library

 The limits of the javascript library become obvious when developing interactive applications that process large datasets.
 For example the examples/globe applications operate on a highly detailed ( 1:50M resolution ) map of the earth.
-On a desktop machine this is beyond the javascript version.
+On a laptop this is beyond the javascript version.

  | Available Projections |   |   |
  | --------------------- | - | - |